 Here’s how all of the pieces fit together:

-Developing the manufacturing process: SIM applies to the above steps, but data collection and analysis is then used to develop a robust, repeatable manufacturing process.
+- Developing the manufacturing process: SIM applies to the above steps, but data collection and analysis are then used to develop a robust, repeatable manufacturing process.

 This enables us to rapidly and reliably put that tool into production for future orders.
 There’s no need to tweak machine settings until it is producing high-quality parts.
 This recipe, along with other quality assurance processes we’ve implemented, ensures that there is a very low risk we will ever ship unacceptable parts to a customer.